-Editor’s Note: Devotions are for everyone!
+Editor’s Note: Devotions are for everyone from adults to small children!
 Did you know that kids’ devotionals are some of our most popular?
-Be sure to share this one with your kids, grandkids, or a young friend, and enjoy it yourself today!
+Be sure to share this one with your young family member or friend and enjoy it yourself today!

 We were made right with God by His grace. — Titus 3:7 ICB